 FRESH HERBS AND THE HUMAN AURA

 The aroma of freshly picked, chopped leaves added to a favourite dish, makes the mouth water.
 More than fifty years herbs have played a huge role in my life.
 Whether as a companion garden in the vegetable patch or as a salad herb or a stewing herb.
 Each have their own characteristics, nutritional value and auric vitality energy.
 When you pick a fresh herb it gives off an aroma that will trigger sensitivity in the human aura.
-When you pick and eat it within one hour, the herb sends it nutritional benefits into the body while its aroma awakens the human or animal aura to its pleasure centre.
+When you pick and eat it within one hour, the herb sends its nutritional benefits into the body while its aroma awakens the human or animal aura to its pleasure centre.

 GARDEN HERBS - colour energy & nutrition